Read These Roommate Horror Stories—If You Dare...

 “Then one day one of the roommates had $5,000 missing from his checking account.
 The bank told him that they cashed a check made out to cash, but didn’t have cameras to see who had come in to cash it.
 Cops were notified obviously, but we had no idea who did it.

 Another roommate checked his account and saw several transactions over the course of the last month for a couple hundred bucks here and there…same thing, bank cashed checks made out to cash.
 On a whim, the roommate that was defrauded for $5,000 searched our upstairs roommate’s bedroom when he wasn’t home…and sure enough…found various items that had gone missing including his checkbook.
-Needless to say the roomate was kicked out of school, restitution paid by his parents, and we never heard from him again…”
+Needless to say the roommate was kicked out of school, restitution paid by his parents, and we never heard from him again…”

 Nibbles At Night